 A final problem is how best to distribute your assets to a beneficiary who lacks the ability to take care of themselves due to previous reckless behavior financially, a financial problem, or mental disabilities.
 Setting up a trust as a beneficiary can fix many of these issues.
 Trusts are designed so the grantors can tune the agreement in any way they need, allowing a great degree of control over many assets even long after the grantor has passed away.

 A trust is an agreement between the trust grantor, the designated trustee, and the beneficiaries.
 Trusts are very malleable and can be used to suit many different purposes.
 Revocable trusts ensure the most control, but anything funded into a revocable trust is still considered among the grantor’s assets until they pass away.
 Irrevocable trusts offer less control and access to the assets after being completely set up yet offer greater asset protection for tax and creditor purposes.

 Some examples of trusts include charitable trusts, special needs trusts, and spendthrift trusts, to name a few.
 These trusts illustrate just a few ways in which assets could be designated only to be distributed at certain times, in certain amounts.
 Or, they could be used to fund a charity or invest in a cause.
 Trusts can even be set up to safeguard a pet, ensuring that they have a home and proper care until they pass away (depending on the state’s laws on pet trusts).

 Why Name a Trust as Your Retirement Beneficiary?

-While estate plans can often grow very complex in nature, it is important to match the plan to the estate – complex estates require complex yet efficient plans, but simpler estates may often do well with an intelligently-crafted and optimized barebones approach.
+While estate plans can often grow very complex in nature, it is important to match the estate’s plan – complex estates require complex yet efficient plans.
+Still, simpler estates may often do well with an intelligently-crafted and optimized barebones approach.